Back to blog

 Logwise verdict

-If reducing support ticket volume during incidents is a business priority — and it almost always is at scale — Logwise should be the first tool you add on top of your existing error monitoring stack.
+If reducing app-error support tickets is a business priority, Logwise should run beside your existing error monitoring stack.
 It is not a replacement for Sentry or Datadog.
-It is what makes those tools produce business value beyond the engineering team.
+It is the layer that helps users recover and helps support avoid mystery-ticket triage.

 Start free at getlogwise.com